top of page

 Meet the Instructor:

-Karrie Lager, Psy.D. is a California Licensed Psychologist (PSY20588) and the founder of the group practice Healthy Focus Psychological Center, Inc. Dr. Karrie’s specialities include mindfulness, stress management, cognitive behavioral therapy (CBT), and parenting.
+Karrie Lager, Psy.D. is a California Licensed Psychologist (PSY20588), a mindfulness teacher, and the founder of the group practice Healthy Focus Psychological Center, Inc. Dr. Karrie is the creator of the GRACEFUL-U Method, that focuses on strengthening relationships with oneself, loved ones, and the world around us.
+Dr. Karrie's specialities include mindfulness, stress management, cognitive behavioral therapy (CBT), and parenting.
 As a strong advocate for life-long learning, Dr. Karrie also oversees Healthy Focus’s education programs, offering creative and innovative continuing education for helping professionals and courses to the public.
 Additionally, she is a training partner with UC Davis, and she provides online therapist training in PCIT and PC-CARE certificate programs.
-For fun, Dr. Karrie enjoys walking and hiking with her family and puppy, mindfulness, yoga, arts and crafts, and writing.
+For fun, Dr. Karrie enjoys walking and hiking with her family and dog, mindfulness, yoga, arts and crafts, and writing.

 Self-Compassion